Mid-Office: The Final Digital Frontier?

 I have to confess that the first episode of this summer’s billionaire space race left me a little underwhelmed.
 Sure, Virgin Galactic’s Unity spaceplane was a rocketing and marketing triumph as Richard Branson and his team reached an altitude almost 85 km above the Earth’s surface and successfully landed 20 minutes later.
 However, the significant middle part of the journey – yes, the space bit – amounted to just a few minutes of microgravity before the spaceplane’s rockets switched off and the craft began to glide back to Earth.
 Was I too demanding?
 Well, spare a thought for services companies like telecoms and banks who are struggling to deliver satisfactory digital journeys for their customers.
 They too are struggling with the significant middle section of their transformation adventure – the middle office.

-These are the problems customers want solved but are not necessarily the functions receiving the investment and support required within the business.
+These are the problems customers want solved and can have a detrimental impact on customer lifetime value and customer retention but despite this negative impact on revenue, they are not necessarily the functions receiving the investment and support required within the business.
 Instead, digital investment tends to focus on the front-office “shiny baubles” packaged in new mobile Apps, slick user platforms, AI Bots, etc.

 Also, just as rockets need fuel, digital journeys need data.
 The Big Data race has upgraded core business systems and legacy platforms to support the latest data warehousing structures and analytics.
 That’s all well and good but digital transformation is only as strong as its weakest link, and we already know there are “digital gaps” where up to 50% of budget is being wasted.
 Deloitte in a recent report highlights the challenges related to the “middle office” and references a galactic destination: